11.03.21 Pinoyathletics Track Talk Caleb Stuart SEA Record Holder Hammer Throw

 An exciting discovery, 24-year-old Caleb Stuart.
-Caleb is looking at bringing two gold medals to the South East Asian Games Athletics effort in Singapore in June.
+In June, Caleb is bringing two gold medals to the South East Asian Games Athletics effort in Singapore.
 Stuart has just graduated from the University of California- Riverside.
 He is looking forward to a long successful career with Philippine Sports.

 Caleb Stuart stands at 6’2 and 250 lbs could be one of the most dominant and formidable throwers representing the Philippines.
 Previously since Fil-Mexican Josephine Dela Vina (11th in the Olympic Games 1968) took the Asian Games and Asian Championship medals in 1966 and 1973.